 Chapman House reinforces what it means to work as a team.
-Despite being one of the smaller boys’ houses at Worth, we regularly outperform the opposition on the sports pitch due to our will to succeed for each other.
+We regularly outperform other Houses in inter-house competitions due to our will and determination to succeed for each other.
 Togetherness is what makes Chapman great and, no doubt, champions of the future!

 Mr Mark Macdonald has been Housemaster in Chapman since 2015.
-He writes: “With 45 boys to care for under one roof, days in the House are always lively.
-It is a good job I enjoy the busy life as I have a new-born and a toddler to keep me on my toes when I get home!
+He writes: “With nearly 70 boys to care for under one roof, days in the House are always lively.
+It is a good job I enjoy the busy life as I have two very excitable young children to keep me on my toes when I get home!
 In the rare moments of quiet, I enjoy getting out for a swim, bike or run, or if I’m really lucky, all three.”

-Mr Andrew Lavis is Deputy in the House and they are supported by a tutor team with a great wealth of experience between them.
-Dr Duncan Pring and Mr Julian Williams share the Year 9 tutoring responsibilities, Mrs Frances Baily tutors Year 10 and Mr Sebastien Donjon tutors the Year 11 boys.
-Fr Martin and Fr Rod offer spiritual guidance to the House as Chaplains.
-This year Eli Barrott leads the boys as our Head of House.
+Mr Andrew Lavis is Deputy in the House and we are supported by a Day House Matron and a tutor team with a great wealth of experience between them.
+Dr Duncan Pring and Mr Julian Williams share the Year 9 tutoring responsibilities, Mr Sebastien Donjon and Mr Paul Cheeseman tutor Year 10 and Mrs Frances Baily tutors Year 11.
+Sixth Form tutor groups are mixed across all boys and girls Houses with the tutoring responsibilities for Year 12 Chapman boys split between Ms Louise Chamberlain and Mr David Marks, while Year 13 are divided among a wide number of of Sixth Form tutors.
+Fr Martin and Fr Rod offer spiritual guidance to the House as our nominated Chaplains.
+This year Ciaran Nye leads the boys in the role of Head of House and Chapman Prefect.